 A good moisturizer with stabilized vitamin C can help from the outside, but it’s important to get plenty of vitamin C from the foods you eat if you want to see an improvement in the mirror.

-Studies have shown that vitamin E can reduce the damage caused by excessive sun exposure and the effects of UVA and UVB radiation on skin cells (Vitamin E and Skin Health).
+Studies have shown that vitamin E can reduce the damage caused by excessive sun exposure and the effects of UVA and UVB radiation on skin cells.

-Good levels of carotenoids in the diet have also been reported in research studies to increase skin’s density and thickness, as well as improving tone and appearance (Antioxidant supplements improve parameters related to skin structure in humans).
+Good levels of carotenoids in the diet have also been reported in research studies to increase skin’s density and thickness, as well as improving tone and appearance.

-So alongside all of the other amazing avocado health benefits, I’d definitely add to it better skin and an improved appearance.
 Skin cells take time to regenerate though.
-What if there was a way you could use avocado right now to make a visible difference to your appearance?
-Next up is an homemade facial mask to do just that.
+What if there was a way you could use avocado oil right now to make an immediate and visible difference to your skin?